Get practical boating experience

 - In the company of an experienced skipper.

-The experienced skipper(s) must be over 18 and have a current and valid NSW or interstate boat driving licence they've held for at least 3 consecutive years.
+The experienced skipper(s) must be over 18 and have a current and valid NSW or interstate boat driving licence, and have held their licence for a minimum of 3 consecutive years at any stage, or hold a certificate of competency.
 You can use different skippers, with each signing off on your skills.

 We recommend at least one trip between sunset and sunrise to give you experience navigating at night.